nponeccop/n2o.hs/contrib/static-web-server/README.md

 =====================

 ```
-$ cabal install
+$ stack build
-$ ./dist/build/StaticWebServer/StaticWebServer
+$ ./.stack-work/dist/x86_64/Cabal-1.22.4.0/build/StaticWebServer/StaticWebServer.exe
 ```

 Open http://localhost:8000/client.html in your browser.
-Make sure that `n2o` is running and feel free to test it.
+Make sure that `n2o.exe` is running and feel free to test it.